History Of The Stadium

 Boxing at Wembley Stadium is not a new phenomenon, the first of significance was Muhammad Ali’s famous clash with Henry Cooper, a fight that saw both men pick themselves up off the canvas, with Ali eventually winning in the 5th round.

-The most famous fight at the old Wembley Stadium however, was surely Franko Bruvo finally winning a world title there in 1995.
-The people’s champ defeated Oliver McCall to take the belt in a memorable night at the old stadium.
+The most famous fight at the old Wembley Stadium, however, was surely Franko Bruvo finally winning a world title there in 1995.
+The people’s champ defeated Oliver McCall to take the belt on a memorable night at the old stadium.